joxerg/txerriboard/README.md

 # txerriboard
-Web based dashboard

-Personal mix of some useful tools i took from other authors.
+Homepage mixing some interesting tools i merged from other authors (see below).

-- GooglePage, it redirects to useful Google sites.
+- <a href="https://github.com/shreydan/GooglePage">GooglePage, it redirects to useful Google sites.
-- Task-Time-Tracker
+- <a href="https://github.com/LLNL/Task-Time-Tracker">Task-Time-Tracker</a>, time tracking tool.
+- <a href="https://github.com/LLNL/Task-Time-Tracker">Task-Time-Tracker</a>, white noise generator.
+- <a href="https://github.com/LLNL/Task-Time-Tracker">Task-Time-Tracker</a>, note taking tool, local storage.